Skip to main content

 Is it tax-efficient to keep my company open and draw dividends each year until I've withdrawn all the profits I've made?

-This will depend upon the rates of tax you pay on your earnings and other income.
-Dividend tax rates are lower than tax on earnings and you are entitled to a 0% dividend allowance of £1000 each year (2023/24) but rates could change in the future.
+This will depend on the tax rates applicable to your earnings and other income.
+Dividend tax rates are generally lower than income tax rates, and you are entitled to a 0% dividend allowance of £500 each year (2025/26).
+However, rates could change in the future.
 You should consider whether some of the other options covered by answers to other questions below might be more appropriate for you.

 Probably not.
-Unless you want to keep the company name for any other business purposes, you can apply for the company to be struck off from the Companies House Register.
+Unless you have a reason to keep the company name for future business purposes, you may wish to apply for the company to be struck off the Companies House Register.

-No. The company has a debt to HMRC and they will object to the striking-off.
-You may also be pursued by them, as a director, for settlement of the tax due.
+No. If your company has outstanding debts to HMRC, they will object to the strike-off request.
+As a director, you may also be personally pursued for the settlement of the outstanding tax liability

 With no prospect of using my limited company again, can I just pay myself a bonus to withdraw the remaining cash then close the company?

-Yes, but if you have other significant employment income, you will pay tax under PAYE on the bonus and your company may have to account for both employee and employer National Insurance Contributions on it.
+Yes, but if you have other significant employment income, the bonus will be subject to PAYE tax.
+Additionally, your company may need to account for both Employee and Employer National Insurance Contributions (NICs) on the bonus payment, which could reduce the net amount you receive.

 If I have as much as £10,000 net left in my company does it have to be formally closed before I can extract the funds and how do I keep my personal tax bill to a minimum on these funds?